 The program includes three elements:

-Competence Maintenance is an ongoing process in which occupational therapists engage in activities to maintain and/or enhance their competence and expertise.
+Continuing Competence is an ongoing process in which occupational therapists engage in activities to maintain and/or enhance their competence and expertise.
 The College supports this process through the Annual Continuing Competence Review (ACCR).

 Requirement: To meet the continuing competence requirements for registration renewal, all occupational therapists in the practising and provisional registrant categories must complete the ACCR each year.
 Optional learning modules and webinars will be available to assist occupational therapists to maintain their competence.